fortuna-computers/fortuna-debugger/README.md

 ## Building your own computer

-To build an emulator, copy the directory `sample-emulator/` and use it as a base.
+To build an **emulator**, copy the directory `sample-emulator/` and start from there.

-To build a computer, the code will be similar to the emulator.
+To build a **computer**, the code will be similar to the emulator.
+The difference is that the code is going to run in a microcontroller, which will actually manipulate the CPU and memory instead of emulating them.
 The following files need to be part of the build:
 - `src/library/server/libfdbg-server.*`
 - `src/library/common/common.h`
 - `src/library/protobuf/*.nanopb.*`